 Any company may make use of both laws according to its needs.
-For example, if your company produces sports shoes, you can register the logo of your brand under the trademark law, and register your commercials for copyrights.
+For example, if your company produces sports shoes, you can register your brand’s logo under the trademark law and register your commercials for copyrights.

 Trademark Law: Brands, Business Names, and Patents

-So if trademarks protect brands, where exactly is the line between these?
-After all, branding can take in a range of different ideas, including your name and logo, but also your company’s personality and values.
+So, if trademarks protect brands, where exactly is the line between these?
+After all, branding can take in various ideas, including your name, logo, and company’s personality and values.

 What is the Difference Between a Brand and a Trademark?

 A brand is a trademark in action.
-Although they sometimes overlap, they are not exactly the same.
-A brand is defined as the broader image that consumers have about your company.
+Although they sometimes overlap, they are not the same.
+A brand is defined as consumers’ broader image of your company.

 It is the consumer’s experience with a business.

 A trademark is only a part of that experience.
 Again, it is like an ID card to your business.
-Your ID is not your entire entity, but it allows people to recognize you.
+Your ID is not your entire entity but allows people to recognize you.

 Trademark VS Business Name